-Remember, cell phones are not always reliable in the backcountry.
+Remember, cell phones are not always reliable in the backcountry or in remote areas.

-Using a Delorme inReach to call Parks Canada Visitor Safety for HELP
+Using a Garmin inReach to call Parks Canada for help

-To use a Delorme inReach in an emergency in the National Parks:
+To use a Garmin inReach in an emergency in the National Parks:

 - Push the SOS button and then exchange texts with the inReach Emergency Call Center (ECC) to clarify the location and nature of your emergency.

 - The ECC will notify Parks Canada and pass this information on to the Parks Canada dispatch centre.

 - The Parks Canada dispatch centre may send you the phone number of the Parks Canada Visitor Safety leader through the inReach ECC.

 - If you receive the number for Parks Canada Visitor Safety, send the Visitor Safety leader a text from your inReach device to initiate two way texting directly with Visitor Safety.